lilbiba400/invman/README.md

 Invman can also be used without installation.
 To do so, clone the repo, go into the invman/ directory.
 From there you can start INVMAN using:

     node main.js

+**Attention!**: This will create a accounts/ folder at the current location which will contain the savefiles for your accounts!

 ## Usage
 After installation, start **INVMAN** and proceed with one of the supported login methods (*either QR-Login using the Steam Mobile App or credentials*)